busterjs/prefsink/Readme.md

         /* ... */
     });

-Preferences will use the first available of the following files:
+Preferences will use the first available of the following files (`~/` denotes 'home directory', which on Windows means the directory specified by `USERPROFILE`):

 1. `~/.myproject.d/index.js` (lets the user organize all related files in one directory)